Calypso Module 13: Action

 This example lighlights the fact that unlike incremental actions (e.g., "move towards"), extended-duration actions are launched with a single rule firing and then run until completion; they do not require repetition in order to keep going.
 Sometimes we want to wait for an extended-duration action to complete.
 For example, we may want the robot to finish speaking before it increments the red score and switches to the next page.
 Extended-duration actions accept an optional "and then..." modifier that delays the success of the action until it has completed.
 Therefore any indented rules, which according to the Fourth Law are dependent on the parent action's success, must wait until the parent completes.
 Here is what the code looks like:WHEN DO say "The word of the day is banana" WHEN DO +score red-score 1 point WHEN DO switch to page 2

-In summary: ,amy extended-duration actions can succeed as soon as the action begins, allowing dependent rules below them to run.
+In summary: an extended-duration action can succeed as soon as the action begins, allowing dependent rules below it to run right away.
 Adding an "and then..." modifier delays the success until the action completes.
 As a visual reminder that dependent (indented) rule firing will be delayed until the action completes, the action tile and the "and then..." tile are drawn with serrated edges.
 Now let's look at the interaction between extended-duration actions and instantatneous actions.
 How will the red and blue scores advance when we run this program?
 Note that it does not use the "and then..." modifier.WHEN DO say "The word of the day is banana" and then...
 WHEN DO +score red-score 1 point WHEN DO switch to page 2

 The above rules will run many times per second.
 You can see the blue score run up quickly.
 On the first rule cycle the first rule will launch a "say" action, but on successive cycles this action will fail because the robot is already busy speaking and it can't say two things at once.
 Since the indented rule can run as soon as the parent rule succeeds, the red score is incremented right away, but it will not be incremented again until the parent "say" action completes and another "say" action is launched.
 Meanwhile the blue score continues to advance on each rule cycle, i.e., multiple times per second.
 What do you think would happen if we added an "and then..." modifier to the "say" action?
 Think about it before reading further.WHEN DO say "The word of the day is banana" WHEN DO +score red-score 1 point WHEN DO +score blue-score 1 point